 Perspectives: Why Guidelines Differ

-Numerous international, national, and professional organizations publish guidelines and recommendations that assist travel health providers in providing the best possible advice to prospective travelers.
+Numerous international, national, and professional organizations publish guidelines and recommendations that assist travel health providers in giving the best possible advice to prospective travelers.
 The CDC Yellow Book is one example of published recommendations.
 However, it is quickly apparent to both clinicians and patients that guidelines and recommendations differ, sometimes dramatically.
 Conflicting messages from authoritative sources may confuse patients and clinicians, and undermine the credibility of the source.
-It can be unsettling for patients to receive travel medicine advice, vaccines, and a malaria prescription from a provider, only to find that the recommendations conflict with what they have obtained from other sources, or even heard from other advisors.
+It can be unsettling for patients to receive travel medicine advice, vaccines, and an antimalarial drug prescription from a provider, only to find that the recommendations conflict with what they have obtained from other sources, or even heard from other advisors.
 The skillful travel health provider will be able to help the traveler run this gauntlet of conflicting advice by knowing more about why guidelines differ.

 HOW ARE GUIDELINES CREATED?